Break Free from Agile Pt. 2 | A Budding Adventurer’s Guide To Frontend Development

 The High Council has already given you your first quest: you must construct a page for the app.
 It seems simple, but don’t let yourself be deceived…

-Begin Your Work#
+Begin Your Work

-You are surrounded by mentors: wise old sorcerers perched cross-legged atop staggering mountains of experience.
-They look down upon you with gentle smiles, their robes billowing in the wind.
-One look in their eyes and you can sense that what would take you weeks to accomplish, they could conquer in a few keystrokes.
-But they will only help you so much, for they are occupied with the greater demons which threaten the kingdom, and this mission is yours to stumble through.
 They will be there when you need them, to lean over your computer and type mystical commands you didn’t even know existed into your terminal, but they will not make this mission easy for you.
 Don’t forget that they were once just like you, back when they were just starting out: when people used to write code on stone tablets and power computers with hamster wheels.
 If they hadn’t struggled back then, they would never have summited their mountains.
 You must begin to climb.

 Suit up and cast the age-old incantation: git clone.
 You’re suddenly transported to a terrifying labyrinth.
 You’ve seen React code before, but never at this scale.
 Pages upon pages, components upon components.
 You can’t even begin to understand how it all holds itself together.
 And what’s this?
 TypeScript?
 Since when did you have to worry about types?!
 Don’t let yourself be overwhelmed!
 You don’t need to master every corner of the repo — chances are, nobody has.
 Start by finding where to look.
 Unsheath your Chrome DevTools, command-F like a madman.